-GameTime is pleased to announce the funding recipients of the 2019 North Carolina Recreation and Park Association’s Healthy Play and Recreation Initiative.
+Cunningham Recreation and GameTime are pleased to announce the funding recipients of the 2019 North Carolina Recreation and Park Association's Healthy Play and Recreation Initiative.
 Up to $2 million in matching funds will be given to local park and recreation agencies in North Carolina for the purchase of new playground systems.
 This is the first year for the funding and educational partnership between NCRPA, GameTime, Cunningham Recreation and PlayCore.

-Each of the playgrounds that are funded by the initiative will be designated as National Demonstration Sites for data collection, and will contribute data to highlight best practices and outcomes achieved.
+Each of the playgrounds that are funded by the initiative will be designated as National Demonstration Sites, and will contribute data to highlight best practices and outcomes achieved.

 "We're excited to start this new chapter and help local communities put research into action," said Michelle Wells, Executive Director of NCRPA.
 "We had such an incredible amount of support from local agencies with this initiative, more than 120 people attended the professional development events in January and February.
 We look forward to seeing the impacting ripple effects in our communities!
 Congratulations to the 18 newly designated National Demonstration Sites in our state."

 The following are the 2019 recipients and will be recognized at the 2019 Carolinas Joint Conference in September: